Korgoth of Barbaria

+Korgoth of Barbaria is an American adult animated television pilot created by Aaron Springer.

+Production

-Korgoth of Barbaria is a pilot episode for what was originally planned as an American adult animated television series created by Aaron Springer, a storyboard artist, writer and director for Dexter's Laboratory, The Grim Adventures of Billy & Mandy, Samurai Jack, and SpongeBob SquarePants, who previously created another failed pilot at Cartoon Network Studios called Periwinkle Around the World.
+The series creator, Aaron Springer, is a storyboard artist, writer and director for Dexter's Laboratory, The Grim Adventures of Billy & Mandy, Samurai Jack, and SpongeBob SquarePants, who previously created another failed pilot at Cartoon Network Studios called Periwinkle Around the World.
 He would later go on to produce Billy Dilley's Super-Duper Subterranean Summer for Disney XD.
 Genndy Tartakovsky, creator of Dexter's Laboratory and Samurai Jack, directed the animation for the pilot.
 This was not the only time he worked on a pilot created by Springer, as Tartakovsky also produced and directed Periwinkle Around the World.
-It is the first Cartoon Network Studios production to be co-produced by Williams Street.
+It is the first Cartoon Network Studios production to be co-produced by Williams Street with the animation been done by Rough Draft Korea.